The five grounds for divorce

-The court will accept one of the following as proof that marriage has broken down.
+The court will accept one of these five reasons listed below as proof that the marriage has broken down.
 These are known as the grounds for divorce and one must apply to your case:

 This is the most common ground used in divorce proceedings in England.